 If you want case specific advice we recommend that you have your CASE ASSESSED by an Employment Law Solicitor or an expert employment specialist.
 Only a company that is a Regulated Claims Management Service provider can advise you regarding potential losses or claims you might make relating to your employment law dispute.
 Call us today for FREE advice.

 If you want to part company with your employer on amicable terms and seek SETTLEMENT AGREEMENT advice, CALL US TODAY FOR ADVICE.

-If you are facing a disciplinary at the moment, it can be a worrying time.
+If you're facing a disciplinary, it can be a worrying time.
 If you have recently been suspended or even dismissed and you believe your employer has not followed the correct procedure, you may be able to do something about it.

 Over 80% of managers admit that bullying occurs within their organisation.
 Few admit to being responsible.
 Have you ever been accused of being a Bully?
 In an ideal world we would not need to deal with workplace bullying but unfortunately it happens.

 This guide, What to do if you are accused of being a bully, will help you understand how to defuse a contentious situation.
 What measures you should take to protect yourself and it will explain what your statutory rights are.
 Anyone accused of being a bully will, naturally, be upset.
 If you are accused, it may be you are being subjected to a form of bullying yourself.
 You can protect yourself.